pmd/pmd-designer/releasing.md

 4. Wait, until release is ready.
 The maven plugin will directly push the tag.
 The tag will be built by [github actions](https://github.com/pmd/pmd-designer/actions).
-    After it is done, the new release should be available under <https://repo.maven.apache.org/maven2/net/sourceforge/pmd/pmd-ui/>.
+    After it is done, the new release should be available under <https://repo.maven.apache.org/maven2/net/sourceforge/pmd/pmd-designer/>.

 5. Verify the release on Github Releases: <https://github.com/pmd/pmd-designer/releases>

     The release notes from `/CHANGELOG.md` should be there.
-Also, the shaded pmd-ui-*.jar should have been uploaded.
+Also, the shaded pmd-designer-*.jar should have been uploaded.

 6. Add a new section at the top in `/CHANGELOG.md` to prepare for the next version.